 Can car thefts affect your car insurance rates?

 Yes.
 Many factors go into calculating car insurance rates, including the number and severity of claims for your ZIP code and type of car you drive.
-That means that if you own a model that stolen car statistics show is favored by thieves, you will pay higher premiums, regardless of whether you have ever had a car stolen or not.
+That means that if you own a model that thieves favor, statistics show you will pay higher premiums, regardless of whether you have ever had a car stolen.

 If your car is stolen, you’re not covered for theft unless you have bought comprehensive insurance coverage, which pays for physical damage losses resulting from incidents other than collisions.